dm-zharov/swift-security/README.md

 The framework’s default behavior provides a reasonable trade-off between security and accessibility.

 - `kSecUseDataProtectionKeychain: true` helps to improve the portability of code across platforms.
 Can't be changed.
 - `kSecAttrAccessibleWhenUnlocked` makes keychain items accessible from `background` processes.
-Could be changed by using custom `accessPolicy`.
+Changeable by `AccessPolicy`.

 ## Communication